 What to do if a disposal freeze is issued

-If a disposal freeze is issued you are responsible for ensuring any records covered by the freeze are not destroyed during the freeze.
+If a disposal freeze is issued, either by the State Archivist or your agency’s CEO, you are responsible for ensuring any records covered by the freeze are not destroyed during the freeze.
+They need to be retained by your agency until the freeze is lifted.

 - identify which records are impacted by the freeze